wesgarrison/tutorials/README.markdown

 ### Editing

 Please make edits to the original markdown/textile and submit pull requests.
 I'm currently working through the JSMerchant tutorial.
-You'll likely find `"Jeff's Revision Marker"` in the text which is where I've worked up to so far.